Quasiprobability fluctuation theorem behind the spread of quantum information: Results

 It is easy to see that quasiprobability $\mathcal Q[\zeta]$ is properly normalized, i.e., $\sum_\zeta \mathcal Q[\zeta] = 1$.
 However, it is not a valid probability because its range is not bounded between 0 and 1.
 The out-of-range quasiprobability is the signature of quantum interference \cite{dresselWeakValuesInterference2015}.
 The global operator, such as $\Pi_l$, is intertwined with the local operator, such as $\Pi_r$ and $\Pi_s$.
 When we marginalize the variables in terms of local or global operators, the quasiprobability returns back to a valid probability, which is exactly the probabilistic trajectories studied in quantum fluctuation theorem.
 For example, we have

-which describes a probabilistic distribution of the initial and final states (in terms of the system and the environment).
+with $\gamma = \{s,n,a,m\}$.
+Here $\mathcal P[\gamma]$ describes a probabilistic distribution of the initial and final states (in terms of the system and the environment).
 Here $\mathcal P[\gamma]$ is commonly applied to the study of quantum fluctuation theorem of the entropy production \cite{landiIrreversibleEntropyProduction2021}.
-Therefore the quasiprobability trajectory can also properly describe the original quantum fluctuation theorems.
-For more discussions, see the Method section.
+Therefore the quasiprobabilistic trajectory can also properly describe the original quantum fluctuation theorems.
+For more discussions, see the Methods.

-The quasiprobability is not direct measurable.
+The quasiprobability is not directly measurable.
 However, it is not merely a mathematical artifice.
 Quasiprobability describes the weak measurement, where the system is probed indirectly.
 More specifically, the system is weakly coupled to the measurement apparatus, then the apparatus is measured.
 The weak measurement scheme can also be applied to measure $\mathcal Q[\zeta]$, where the two-point weak measurement is applied.